 Principle of operation

-The Cashpower Power-Rail meter in the Energy Limiting Mode provides utilities with the utmost flexibility in terms of being able to adapt to a range of different consumer profiles.
+The Landis+Gyr Keypad Prepayment Power-Rail (wired) meter in the Energy Limiting Mode provides utilities with the utmost flexibility in terms of being able to adapt to a range of different consumer profiles.
 Three utility-programmable modes of operation are available and it is possible to switch between modes as required:

 Energy Limiting Mode

 This mode allows utilities to distribute a fixed, monthly allocation of energy to consumers.
 It encourages the rational use of energy without severely inconveniencing the consumer.
 Operation is as follows: